geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But Henry soon returned.
 He bore a wreath,
 From whose rich flowers no common odours breathe; 210 Their wonted fire again his eyes illumed,
-And on his cheeks their native roses bloomed ;
+And on his cheeks their native roses bloomed;
 " This wreath," he said, " while constant I remain,
-" By time uninjured, shall its hues retain ;
+" By time uninjured, shall its hues retain;
 " But should I fall by fate's severe decree,
 " Or prove unfaithful to my vows and thee,
 " Those vows that here repeated make me thine,
-" These flowers their bloom and fragrance shall resign :"
+" These flowers their bloom and fragrance shall resign:"
 He placed it on my head — he sigh'd adieu,
 Just prest my trembling hand, and then withdrew.
 220 The precious wreath, preserved with faithful care,
 I since have worn, and still uninjured wear.

 " Some months elapsed.
 At length the tidings came
-Of Poictiers glorious field, and Edward's fame ;*
+Of Poictiers glorious field, and Edward's fame;*
 Can nobler deeds the daring bard engage ?
 Or brighter virtues grace a future age ?